-In the fall of 2016, our Global Career Advisor, Kim Conroy, held 120 individual meetings with Lauder students on campus.
-She spoke with more than 50 percent of first-year Lauder students via Skype during their first summer.
+Each year, our Global Career Advisor, Kim Conroy, holds dozens of individual meetings with Lauder students on campus.
 Recent graduates gave her exceptionally high ratings for the helpfulness of her career advice, connecting them to Lauder alumni, and building strong relationships with corporations and organizations that interest them.
-Click through to learn more about the Lauder Institute career guidance expert Kim Conroy.

 In addition to individual advising, the Lauder Gobal Career Advisor organizes events that connect hundreds of Lauder students to more than three-dozen Lauder alumni in more than a dozen countries.
 These events represent meaningful learning and networking opportunities that have led to internships and mentorship.